 Radiological technologists produce images of body parts and systems using X-ray, computed tomography (CT) and breast imaging equipment.
 You need to be diligent, detail-oriented and committed to high work standards.
 You also need to be comfortable positioning and touching patients, as well as talking with them.

 This program is subject to the high-demand admission process.
-It is open for application from 8:00 a.m., October 1, to 4:30 p.m., February 15 (Saskatchewan times), each academic year.
+It opens for application on October 1, and closes on February 15, each academic year.
 All supporting documentation is required by 4:30 p.m.
-(Saskatchewan time), February 28(29).
+(Saskatchewan time) on February 28(29).

 International applicants are not currently considered for admission to this high-demand program.